“Knowledge by itself, without deep wisdom, ends up becoming despair.” —Ram Dass

 It is this wisdom of radical interconnectivity, combined with heart-felt compassion, that has the ability to free us from the despair of knowing so much, and keep us at the front lines, in action, seeing or at least sensing the possibilities for positive change that are always present.

-John McIlwain is the director of the Garrison Institute’s Climate, Mind and Behavior program.
+John McIlwain is the former director of the Garrison Institute’s Climate, Mind and Behavior program.

 Photo courtesy of Lillian Ball